-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Trexo Robotics: Trexo Robotics is developing a solution that gives those diagnosed with cerebral palsy a better solution than a wheelchair.
 The startup is focused on providing a robotics device for children with the disease, and the company’s first product will be available for $1,000 per month to families.
 The company says they currently have 5 units deployed and are approved for use in the U.S. and Canada.

 Pachama: A verified marketplace for carbon credits focused on protecting and restoring the world’s forests.
-The startups uses machine learning, satellite imaging, drones and LIDAR to offset carbon emissions.
+The startup uses machine learning, satellite imaging, drones and LIDAR to offset carbon emissions.
 Pachama connects carbon buyers — an organization seeking to offset their carbon emissions — to carbon projects.

 Saratoga Energy: Over the course of six years, the company has developed and patented a production process to synthesize carbon nanotubes from CO2.
 The startup sells the carbon nanotubes, which are stronger and lighter than steel, at lower prices to aerospace, battery, concrete and other manufacturers.
 At the end of the week, the company will deliver their first batch for testing.
 Saratoga has raised $2 million in grant funding over the last two years.